Posterior Adaptation With New Priors: Example

 \section{Example}

-To demonstrate the method, we created a set of synthetic data from which the known posteriors, likelihoods, and priors are known.
-We employed a 1-D Gaussian likelihood distribution for each of two classes ($C_1$, $C_2$) using
+To demonstrate the method, we create a set of synthetic data from which the known posteriors, likelihoods, and priors can be used and verified.
+We will show how the given posteriors for a test example can be easily modified with new priors using the proposed method.